jokerzjoke/ToyRobotProject/Readme.md

 <h2>Requirement</h2>
 The application is built with JDK 8 in Centos 7.
-Please install the following 2 packages to build the project: yum install java-1.8.0-openjdk yum install java-1.8.0-openjdk-devel.x86_64
+Please install the following 2 packages to build the project: <br>
+yum install java-1.8.0-openjdk<br>
+yum install java-1.8.0-openjdk-devel.x86_64

 <h2>Build</h2>
-To build the project, please extract the files in this repository and run: javac *java
+To build the project, please extract the files in this repository and run:<br>
+javac *java

 <h2>Test</h2>
-For unit tests and integration tests, please run: java ToyRobotTest
+For unit tests and integration tests, please run:<br>
+java ToyRobotTest

 <h2>Run</h2>
-To run the program, please run the following and input the commands: java ToyRobotApp
+To run the program, please run the following and input the commands: <br>
+java ToyRobotApp